Louis Winslow Austin: Personal life

-Louis Winslow Austin was born 30 October 1867 at Orwell, Addison Co., Vermont, USA.
+Louis Winslow Austin was born 30 October 1867 at Orwell, Addison Co., Vermont, US.
 He was the only child of Lewis Augustine Austin and Mary Louise Austin née Taft.
-As a child, he lived with his parents at Manchester, Bennington Co., Vermont, USA 1868-1872 and Meriden, Sullivan Co., New Hampshire, USA 1872-1880.
-He lived at Middleburg, Vermont from 1880-1889.
-Strassburg, Germany (now France) 1889-1893.
-Madison, WI, 1893-1901, where he concluded as Assistant Professor of Physics at the University of Wisconsin.
+As a child, he lived with his parents at Manchester, Bennington Co., Vermont, US 1868–1872 and Meriden, Sullivan Co., New Hampshire, US 1872–1880.
+He lived at Middleburg, Vermont from 1880 to 1889.
+Strassburg, Germany (now France) 1889–1893.
+Madison, Wisconsin, 1893–1901, where he concluded as assistant professor of physics at the University of Wisconsin.
 He married Laura Osborne (born 10 August 1875, McGregor, Clayton County, Iowa) on 16 August 1898 at La Crosse, La Crosse County, Wisconsin.

 Laura Alma Austin née Osborne was born 10 August 1875 at McGregor, Clayton Co., Iowa.
 She was the second of three children to Willis Leroy Osborne and Julia Livia Osborne née Colman.
-She lived with her parents at McGregor, Iowa 1875-1877 and La Crosse, Wisconsin 1877-1898 until her marriage.
+She lived with her parents at McGregor, Iowa 1875–1877 and La Crosse, Wisconsin 1877–1898 until her marriage.
 She was a student at the University of Wisconsin, graduating in the class of 1897 with a degree of Arts Bachelor.
 She was a member of Kappa Alpha Theta fraternity.
 Laura remained actively involved with her alma mater throughout her life.
 She was a life member of the Alumni Association of the University of Wisconsin and served several roles within the organisation.
 She frequently accompanied her husband in his travels (England, 1912; Panama, 1915; Puerto Rico, 1920; Europe, 1921; Europe, 1922; Japan, 1927).
 There were no children to the marriage.